2018 SUMMER CAMP SESSIONS

-(Staff & Big Brothers/Sisters will stay over until Friday morning to close out & pack up.)
+(Staff & Big Brothers/Sisters will stay until Friday afternoon to close out & pack up.)

 Camp K is a Christian summer camp in Central Texas that encourages pre-teens and teenagers to learn more about God and how to apply their faith to every day experiences.
 Our goals are to deliver the Gospel of Jesus Christ to campers in a powerful way, and to make sure that every camper experiences true Christian fellowship.